charmy11/Data-Structures/Anagram Problem/readme.txt

-Q. Check if the given no. is a spy no. or not.

-What is a spy number?
-A number whose sum and product of digits is the same.
+Q. Taking input of two lines or Strings from the user, compare and find if they are anagrams of each other or not.

+What are anagrams?
+Two statements with the same alphabets used the same no. of times but irrespective of spacing in words.

 Ex.
-INPUT:	123
-OUTPUT:	YES
-LOGIC:	1+2+3=1x2x3
+INPUT1: I LOVE COMPUTERS INPUT2: MOLE COVERS IT UP OUTPUT: YES LOGIC: they're just rearrangement of the used alphabets. hence they are anagrams.